LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## Instructions

 If you choose not to use prebuilt binaries.
-You must compile innerglow, glassovertext, zzstrokebevelimage, shinytext, bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
+You must compile innerglow, glassovertext, zzstrokebevelimage,  bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.
 You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux

 ## About GEGL Effects CE